benmiller314/dsam2023fall/schedule.md

 * Ford, Paul. _What Is Code?
 If You Don’t Know, You Need to Read This_, Bloomberg.com, <a href="http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/">http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code</a>.
     - "4: Why Are Coders Angry?"
     - “3: Why Are Programmers So Intense About Languages?”
 * Birnbaum, David J. "What is XML and why should humanists care?
 An even gentler introduction to XML." [http://dh.obdurodon.org/what-is-xml.xhtml](http://dh.obdurodon.org/what-is-xml.xhtml).
-31 December 2021.
+Originally from 2011; updated as of 31 December 2021.

 <h3 id="week-07"><a href='plans/week-07'>Week 7: Mon, Oct 09</a> – Data 1: By whom?
 For what?</h3>